Zephyr-Marketing/Rock_Paper_Scissors_JS/README.md

 - I also run my own shop which currently has a 70% OFF DISCOUNT! 🔥 Check it out https://zephyrshop.org/

-Here I will make an interactive Rock Paper Scissors game in JavaScript
+Here I will make an interactive Rock Paper Scissors game in JavaScript.